UMich-CURLY/unified_cvo/README.md

 ```

 #### Example calibration file (cvo_calib.txt)
 Calibration files are required for each data sequence.
 Note that for different sequences, the calibrations could be different.
 We assume the input images are already rectified.

-* Stereo camera: fx fy cx cy  baseline  image_width image_height
-  `707.0912 707.0912 601.8873 183.1104 0.54 1226 370`
+* Stereo camera format: `fx fy cx cy  baseline  image_width image_height`.
+Then you `cvo_calib.txt` file in the sequence's folder should contain  `707.0912 707.0912 601.8873 183.1104 0.54 1226 370`

-* RGB-D camera:  fx fy cx cy  depthscale image_width image_height
-  `517.3 516.5 318.6 255.3 5000.0 640 480`
+* RGB-D camera format:  `fx fy cx cy  depthscale image_width image_height`.
+Then you `cvo_calib.txt` file in the sequence's folder should contain `517.3 516.5 318.6 255.3 5000.0 640 480`

 #### Example [parameter file for geometry registration](https://github.com/UMich-CURLY/unified_cvo/blob/release/cvo_params/cvo_geometric_params_img_gpu0.yaml):